ansys/pyfluent/doc/source/user_guide/tui_commands.rst

 TUI command construction
 ------------------------

-In Fluent 2023 R2, the recorded Python journal from Fluent contains the Python commands corresponding to the TUI commands executed in Fluent.
-The TUI commands for which settings API exist are converted to the corresponding settings API commands.
-If you start the Python journaling in the solution mode and type the following in the Fluent console to set velocity inlet properties:
+From the 2023 R2 release onward, a Fluent Python journal contains Python calls corresponding to the TUI commands executed in Fluent.
+Python journaling generates a call to a corresponding settings API command if one exists.
+For instance, with Fluent running in solution mode and Python journaling started, you can type the following in the Fluent console to set velocity inlet properties:

 .. code:: scheme